Fill out the form below and we'll contact you and answer all of your questions.

 First, reach out to your instructor by email or phone.
 This may genuinely be an accident that can be rectified by a conversation reminding the instructor.
 If the issue continues or it seems like the instructor is not following the terms of your accommodation, contact Disability Services at ADA@CSUGlobal.edu or (720) 279-0650 and we will work together to communicate with the instructor.

 Students experiencing temporary injuries or medical conditions are not covered under federal disability laws.
 Medical conditions that are considered temporary can include injuries, surgeries, or acute illnesses.
-If you feel your attendance will be affected by a temporary medical condition, contact your instructor and Student Advisor.
-In addition, you should review the CSU-Global Late Policy, Incomplete Grade Guidelines, and Leave of Absence Policy.
+If you feel your attendance will be affected by a temporary medical condition, contact your instructor and student success counselor.
+In addition, you should review the CSU Global Late Policy, Incomplete Grade Guidelines, and Leave of Absence Policy.